Frequently Asked Questions

 What percentage of promise students are anticipated to be BOG recipients?
 Based on the data from previous LAUSD cohorts, we anticipate Promise students to receive BOG at a 70-75% rate.
 LAUSD students report a 76% rate of free or reduced lunch which fits within this estimate.

 How were the core elements selected?
 The components are based on national research on high impact practices and were developed through a districtwide design team that was charged with the goal of defining the program elements, with feedback from the Mayor’s Office and LAUSD.
 Each college will adopt local practices to meet and expand on these design components.

-What priority registration will LA College Promise students receive?
+What priority registration will CA/LA College Promise students receive?
 Promise students will receive registration dates at the beginning of Tier 2.
 They will register immediately after the Tier 1 special populations.